On finite groups acting on a connected sum of 3-manifolds S^2 \times S^1

-Abstract. {\sl Let $H_g = \sharp_g (S^2 \times S^1)$ be the closed 3-manifold obtained as the connected sum of $g$ copies of $S^2 \times S^1$, with free fundamental group of rank $g$.
-We present a calculus for finite group-actions on $H_g$, by codifying such actions by handle orbifolds and finite graphs of finite groups.
-As an application we prove that, for a finite group $G$ acting on $H_g$ such that the induced action is faithful on the fundamental group, there is an upper bound for the order of $G$ which is quadratic in $g$, but that there does not exist a linear bound.}
+{\bf Abstract.} Let $H_g$ denote the closed 3-manifold obtained as the connected sum of $g$ copies of $S^2 \times S^1$, with free fundamental group of rank $g$.
+We prove that, for a finite group $G$ acting on $H_g$ which induces a faithful action on the fundamental group, there is an upper bound for the order of $G$ which is quadratic in $g$, but that there does not exist a linear bound in $g$.
+This implies then a Jordan-type bound for arbitrary finite group actions on $H_g$ which is quadratic in $g$.
+For the proofs we develop a calculus for finite group-actions on $H_g$, by codifying such actions by handle-orbifolds and finite graphs of finite groups.